 In the Washback, yeast is added to the Wort to start Fermentation.
 The yeast feeds on the sugars in the Wort, producing alcohol and creating some initial flavours.
 Washback size and materials, yeast type, and length of fermentation can all affect these flavours.
 Here at the Borders Distillery we use Pinnacle-M yeast, and a typical Fermentation lasts around 80 hours.

 After Fermentation, the liquid is now alcoholic, around 8% ABV in strength, and is referred to as Wash.
 It is now transferred to the Wash Still to begin the process of distillation.

 In the Wash Still, the Wash is heated and copper begins to work its magic.
-Alcohol evaporates before water, and the vapours rise and condense against the copper, removing impurities and unwanted flavour elements.
+Alcohol evaporates before water so the spirit vapours rise and condense against the copper, removing impurities and unwanted flavour elements.
 Over time, the distillation sees the vapours reach the top of the still where they are collected in the Lyne Arm and run into a Condenser to turn back into a liquid.

 After the first stage of distillation, the liquid is referred to as Low Wine, and its alcohol content has been concentrated to around 24% ABV.

 In the Spirit Still, the Low Wine is heated, and once again undergoes a process of purification, seeing further concentration of alcohol strength and desirable flavours.
 As the liquid spirit emerges from the Condenser, the distillers pay careful attention to its characteristics.
 The first liquid off the still is referred to as the Heads – it contains unwanted flavour elements and is collected to be redistilled later.
 The tail end of the distillation is called Feints and is treated the same.